apache/cassandra-java-driver/java-driver-archetype/src/main/resources/archetype-resources/README.md

 You will be left at a simple prompt that supports some basic CQL queries and commands.

 ```
 This is a CQL demo.
+See https://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlCommandsTOC.html for more info on CQL commands.
 Type 'EXIT' to quit.

 cql-demo>
 ```